topranks/addSnmpColHosts/README.md

 This is a simple python script which can be used to add multiple devices to SNMP Collector.

-Please see the project homepage for more info on SNMP Collector:
+Please see the project homepage for more info on the excellent SNMP Collector:

 https://github.com/toni-moreno/snmpcollector